paradigmh2o/raster_reclass/README.md

 The underlying algorithm is identical to before.
 However, the overall architecture is totally different.
 Now it's a python module, and can be imported or run as a shell command.
 It's also significantly faster due to improved thread scheduling.

+# Required Inputs and Formats
+Two inputs are required:
+1) A baseline raster to be reclassified.
+2) A csv table with the raster cell values to be reclassified, the replacement value, and the percentage of original cell values that will be reclassified.

+An example input raster and reclassification table are in the Example_data folder.

+# Running
 To use it in a jupyter notebook (or other python script):

 ```python